zikuan/p4/P4D2_2017_Fall/exercises/ecn/README.md

 ## Introduction

-The objective of this tutorial is to extend basic L3 forwarding with an implementation of Explict Congestion Notification (ECN).
+The objective of this tutorial is to extend basic L3 forwarding with an implementation of Explicit Congestion Notification (ECN).

 ECN allows end-to-end notification of network congestion without dropping packets.
 If an end-host supports ECN, it puts the value of 1